CCFGomes/The_Canadian_Real_Estate_Market_2023/README.md

 **Temporal Trends and Regional Rankings:** Utilizing mean Composite HPI, standard deviations, and regional rankings for data-driven decision-making.

-**Box Plot Insights and Monetary Policy:** Examining regional differences, city-specific trends, and the influence of monetary policies on interest rates.
+**Variability and Monetary Policy:** Examining regional differences, city-specific trends, and the influence of monetary policies on interest rates.

 **Recommendations:**